caffeinetv/snappy/README.md

         git push origin my-feature
 1. Now submit a pull request for code review
 1. Once the code review has a "LGTM", merge.

+## Deployment

+This application should be deployable to any AWS account in any AWS region.
+No bucket names, regions, ARNs or anything like that is hardcoded into the application.
+Instead, the application reads Environment Variables at startup time from the Lambda execution environment.

+There is a deploy script in the repository that takes an environment argument which can be used to switch between deployment targets.
+Each deployment will only pull images from a single S3 bucket.

+## Limits

+ - No image will be larger than 5Mb.
+ - Images should be limited to no more than 2000x2000 for output.

 ## Scripts